flugg/laravel-responder/README.md

 ### Converting Exceptions

-Once you've implemented one of the above options, the package will convert some of Laravel's exceptions to an exception extending `Flugg\Responder\Exceptions\Http\ApiException`.
+Once you've implemented one of the above options, the package will convert some of Laravel's exceptions to an exception extending `Flugg\Responder\Exceptions\Http\HttpException`.
 It will then convert these to an error response.
 The table below shows which Laravel exceptions are converted and what they are converted to.
-All the exceptions on the right is under the `Flugg\Responder\Exceptions\Http` namespace and extends `Flugg\Responder\Exceptions\Http\ApiException`.
-All exceptions extending the `ApiException` class will be automatically converted to an error response.
+All the exceptions on the right is under the `Flugg\Responder\Exceptions\Http` namespace and extends `Flugg\Responder\Exceptions\Http\HttpException`.
+All exceptions extending the `HttpException` class will be automatically converted to an error response.

 | Caught Exceptions                                               | Converted To                 |
 | --------------------------------------------------------------- | ---------------------------- |